-Several studies explain which are the skills and competencies most demanded by the industry; these include adaptability, problem-solving, collaboration, communication, curiosity, learning capacity, among others.
+Several studies explain which are the skills and competencies most demanded by the industry.
 Are they being taught at universities?
-How are they measured?
-A new report offers answers.

 The questions surrounding the university system persist, accumulate and increase.
 In 2018, Michael E. Hansen, executive director of Cengage Learning, wrote the following for the World Economic Forum: "Our world has a problem, in that most education systems were built for the needs of the 20th century.
 Take higher education: it has not been designed to deliver the skills needed for the disruption ahead; and - even worse - the cost of tuition and course materials has become a significant barrier to access.”

 Faced with this reality, universities must explain what is happening in their classrooms and prove that higher education is still necessary.

 They must also provide evidence that they are teaching the knowledge, skills and abilities necessary to meet the needs demanded, both by students and employers.
 However, several studies and reports give indications that this hasn't been achieved yet.